rajat2295/bluestackCampaignManager/README.md

 4.npm run build ( let bob the builder do his work)

-5. npm run start (It's time to party!! the party is at your localhost and the host is our old friend http)
+5.npm run start (It's time to party!! the party is at your localhost and the host is our old friend http)